ashwamegh/vuejs-vuex-demo/docs/routing.md

 The [`<router-link>`](http://router.vuejs.org/en/api/router-link.html) component is used to link to our different routes.
 We also specify an `exact` attribute which means that it will only be considered active if the route is exactly matched and will not consider a sub-route.
-The `active-class` option only specifies the class name that should be applied to the element when the route is active.
+The `active-class` attribute only specifies the class name that should be applied to the element when the route is active.